 The Feed1st Program started in 2010 as a food pantry in the Comer Children's Hospital.
 It was founded by a group of Pritzker medical students, Comer Children's Hospital staff, and University of Chicago faculty.
 We partner with the Greater Chicago Food Depository to supply food to patients and their families at the University of Chicago Medicine.

-The food pantry operates in the 2nd (Neonatal Intensive Care Unit), 4th (Pediatric Intensive Care Unit), 5th and 6th floor family lounges and the Emergency Department in Comer Children's Hospital, as well as in Supportive Oncology's 6th floor Infusion Therapy Suite in the Duchossois Center for Advanced Medicine (DCAM).
-Food is free and available to all patients and their families, any time during the day or night.
+Due to COVID-19 we have opened new pantries in the CCD’s 7th floor Sky Café, the Adult ED, a staff specific pantry in W053 of Billings, and the 1st floor of Comer Children’s Hospital (elevator vestibule across from the café).
+Our Supportive Oncology's 6th floor Infusion Therapy Suite in the Duchossois Center for Advanced Medicine (DCAM) and Comer Children’s Hospital pantries in the 2nd (Neonatal Intensive Care Unit), 4th (Pediatric Intensive Care Unit), 5th and 6th floor family lounges and the Emergency Department in Comer Children's Hospital are also open.
+Food is free and available to all patients, families, and staff any time during the day or night.
 There are no requirements to receive food, nor are there limits on how much food families may take, making the food pantry welcoming and accessible to anyone in need.

 Donate to Feed1st:

 Every day, distressed families of patients at Comer Children's Hospital benefit from Feed1st.
 It is open 24 hours a day, 7 days a week, and is 100% free and anonymous.
 Every donation and every dollar helps pay for the food, staff, and supplies necessary to keep Feed1st operating.

 If you are interested in making a monetary donation, please click here.
 Please note that the "To" and "Special Instructions" fields are already populated with Feed1st-specific information.
 Please do not change.